onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/03.specattr/docs.md

 **Cluster**

-:   The label is composed of the atom fields from the assignment label for each peak dimension.
+:   The label is composed of the number of the cluster (as used in RunAbout) for each peak dimension.

 **User**

-:   The label is composed of the atom fields from the assignment label for each peak dimension.
+:   The label is composed of the user field for for each peak dimension.

 **Summary**

-:   The label is composed of the atom fields from the assignment label for each peak dimension.
+:   The label is composed of a summary of information about the peak based on shift and multiplicdity.
+Only relevant for 1D peak lists.

 **PPM**

-:   The label is composed of the atom fields from the assignment label for each peak dimension.
+:   The label is composed of the chemical shift of the first dimension.
+Normally used for 1D peak lists.